Caribbean packing list: stunning white sandy beach and crystal clear water on a caribbean island.

 In the summer months, it is HOT, and your normal physical state (be prepared) will be damp and sweaty.
 Bordering soaking wet.

-From June through November, it is wet season in the Caribbean, with afternoon showers.
+From June through November, it is the wet season in the Caribbean, with afternoon showers.

 Your most important item might just be your portable fan (and water) (and airy clothes).